katzfuss-group/NPVecchia/README.md

 ### Bayesian Approach

-While no Metropolis sampler for the hyperparameters is provided, adaptMCMC::MCMC was used for our experiments and seemed to work.
+While no Metropolis sampler for the hyperparameters is provided, adaptMCMC::MCMC was used for our experiments and works well.

 ``` r
 #A scale matrix similar to this worked well for our application